ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/4hos/1-Home.md

 ### Disclaimer to the Above:

 As for performance improvements, most of the testing that was done was done on a mid-end PC and performance was very manageable in most areas, with only large cities providing any issues.
-However, performance may very and further steps will be taken if possible to improve this.
+However, performance may vary and further steps will be taken if possible to improve this.

 ## And Much More!